 Resources

-20. Invites all Parties and other interested States and organizations in a position to do so to provide countries with economies in transition with financial and technical assistance aimed at improving implementation of, and compliance with, the Convention;
+22. Invites all Parties and other interested States and organizations in a position to do so to provide countries with economies in transition with assistance aimed at improving implementation of, and compliance with, the Convention;

-21. Notes that the workload of both the secretariat and the Committee related to the functioning of the compliance mechanism has significantly increased during the intersessional period 2014–2017 and is expected to increase further, and requests the Working Group of the Parties, the Bureau and the secretariat, in their respective roles, to ensure that sufficient human and financial resources are made available for this purpose;
+23. Notes that the workload of both the secretariat and the Committee related to the functioning of the compliance mechanism has significantly increased during the intersessional period 2014–2017 and is expected to increase further, and requests the Working Group of the Parties, the Bureau and the secretariat, in their respective roles, to ensure that sufficient human and financial resources are made available for this purpose;